ncapps/cloudnativedevops/README.md

 - See "Self-hosted option" in Ch 3 of Cloud Native DevOps with Kubernetes
 - Why not use managed kubernetes (EKS, Fargate) for the manager on the ground?
 - How will we instruct kubernetes to clean up docker images?
+- Will we create a DaemonSet for a logging agent?